Navy SEAL Acquitted Of War Crimes After Witness Admitted Killing ISIS Captive

 "Gallagher was jubilant following Scott's testimony, celebrating with his family outside the courtroom," as NPR reported.
 "Prosecutors were visibly upset by the turn of events."

-The ISIS prisoner died in Syria in May of 2017.
+The ISIS prisoner died in Syria in May 2017.
 Gallagher was also accused of shooting unarmed civilians in Iraq in 2017, including a school-age girl.

 Gallagher's wife, Andrea, has been a vocal supporter of her husband, defending him in national media outlets and maintaining a Facebook page.
 In an update on Tuesday, she urged, "Please pray for a Not Guilty verdict and the TRUTH to finally set us Free as the jury deliberates again today so this nightmare can end."